-- ✓ General information regarding the property including space types and leasable areas. - ✓ A copy of the storage and parking rent roll as of December 31, 2021. - ✓ A copy of the rent roll as of December 31, 2021, including lease start and expiry dates, tenant inducements, etc. - ✓ The property income and expense statement for fiscal year end (December 31, 2021 or the fiscal year end closest but prior to May 31, 2022).
+- General information regarding the property including space types and leasable areas. - ✓ A copy of the rent roll as of December 31, 2023, including lease start and expiry dates, tenant inducements, etc. - ✓ The property income and expense statement for fiscal year end (December 31, 2023 or the fiscal yearend closest but prior to May 31, 2024).